What is the future of email marketing?

 If you’ve been trying an email marketing automation tactic for a while, 2019 may be the year to shift gears.
 This is even if said technique has worked well for you so far.
 Customers get sick of the same ol’, same ol’.
 They’d rather see you try something new and maybe not do as well at it than remain static and afraid to try anything.

-Be brave in 2019 and switch up your email marketing automation strategies.
+Be brave and switch up your email marketing automation strategies.
 See what happens!

-Automation in email marketing continues to evolve, and that won’t change in 2019.
-The above 14 trends are emerging or emergent tech, tools, and techniques that will help us, marketers, excel in 2019.
+Automation in email marketing continues to evolve, and that won’t change in 2019, 2020, and probably even 2024.
+The above 14 new trends in e-marketing are emerging or emergent tech, tools, and techniques that will help us marketers excel this year and into the future.

-If you’re looking for the best marketing automation platform to get you started on the road to success in 2019, we recommend EngageBay.
+If you’re looking for the best marketing automation platform to get you started on the road to success, we recommend EngageBay.
 Our all-in-one suite includes marketing automation and other automation tools for much less money than the competition.

-To learn more about marketing automation here are a few resources to check out:
+To learn more about email marketing automation check out our resource guide: